Chemical Hearts: Critical response

 Writing for Time, Stephanie Zacharek opined that the film "captures the joy and agony—and the lasting scars—of teenage romance."

-David Ehrlich, reviewing for IndieWire, praised Tanne's direction of the film, writing that he employed "a more patient and open-ended aesthetic than you’d expect to find in a YA adaptation; shot on a 35mm stock that can make an entire bedroom vibrate with potential, some entire scenes are captured in just a handful of static medium-wide shots that aren’t afraid to set these characters adrift in a vast sea of their own feelings."
+David Ehrlich, reviewing for IndieWire, praised Tanne's direction of the film, writing that he employed "a more patient and open-ended aesthetic than you'd expect to find in a YA adaptation; shot on a 35mm stock that can make an entire bedroom vibrate with potential, some entire scenes are captured in just a handful of static medium-wide shots that aren't afraid to set these characters adrift in a vast sea of their own feelings."
 He wrote that the film "has an uncanny way of capturing the basic combustibility of teenage feelings."

+Some reviewers have noted areas for improvement.
+Ed Potton from The Times wrote that "while the travails of adolescence never really change, surely we can find new ways of exploring them."
+The Columbia Chronicle pointed out that the portrayal of teenage experiences sometimes felt forced, with a focus on the male protagonist's narrative overshadowing the female lead's depth.
+Empire called it "an impassioned and imperfect portrait of teenage grief and heartbreak," with a "script that seems designed to be repurposed in retweets, Instagram stories, and probably even tattoos."

+Accolades

-The film was nominated for “Best Streaming Movie of the Year” at the 2021 SEC Awards.
+Chemical Hearts received various recognitions after its release.
+The film was nominated for Best Streaming Movie of the Year at the 2021 SEC Awards.
 Youth-oriented online media platform The Second Angle placed the film at number 5 on its list of "Ultimate 25 movies every girl must watch before turning 25."
 Comic Book Resources listed the film as #3 in their article, "10 Best Coming-of-Age Movies On Prime Video," writing that it "dives deep into complicated themes like sadness, love, affection, sex, and regret and showcases them honestly and beautifully.
 There is no pretense in Chemical Hearts, and Grace and Austin's bond is an unforgettable one."

+In their article "11 Movies From 2020 You Forgot Were Awesome", MovieWeb suggested that the COVID-19 pandemic in 2020 caused many films to go unnoticed despite their quality, including Chemical Hearts, which they described as "a melancholy yet inspiring exploration of coming-of-age conflict, grief, trauma, and mental health."
+They praised Reinhart and Abrams for their "adorable chemistry" and "stellar performances," and wrote that the movie "dives deep into the science and psychology of heartbreak, what it means to move on, lose parts of ourselves, and rediscover them.
+Directed by Richard Tanne, Chemical Hearts has an indie feel with ideal soundtracks that grounds the viewer in the small-town story scene by scene."